How Many Colleges Should You Apply To?

 Many schools accept early applications.
 These have earlier application deadlines than regular decision but provide you with a decision sooner, usually by December.
 Applying early decision or early action can increase your chances of admission.
 Additionally, if you’re accepted, you might only have to complete a single college application.

-Your high school guidance counselor can offer advice on which colleges might be a target school or a reach school for you.
-Counselors also have great tips for completing applications more efficiently.
+A college counselor can offer advice on which colleges might be a target school or a reach school for you.
+Counselors also have great tips for completing applications more efficiently, finding scholarships, choosing extracurriculars, writing essays, and preparing for tests.

 Completing college applications can be time-consuming and stressful.
 Creating a calendar to track deadlines and manage steps like requesting recommendation letters makes it easier to stay on top of applications.